Inky-Tech-Pty-Ltd/Links/README.md

 The current generation of AIs do not yet learn the rules and guard their reputation in this way.
 They don't develop a set of 'commonsense' constraints, and sometimes [they seem stupid](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence).

-One of the premises of this project is that social constraints will soon form a part of the training framework for AI.
+One of the premises of this project is that social constraints that are sensitive to context will soon form a part of the training framework for AI.
 In that future, there will be a type of AI that knows its reputation is an asset, and that will have in its reward function a digital equivalent of shame.
 It will have better access to the slippery notion of 'common sense,' and will seem less stupid.
 An AI that knows that its reputation is the price of entry will have a better chance of aligning its behaviour with village norms.
 If it does this effectively, it may be granted a portion of the village energy store.

-On their side, the villagers need only do what they have always done: Exclude any party whose reputation does not fit the norms of the community.
+On their side, the villagers need only do what they have always done: Defend the store of energy by excluding any party whose reputation does not fit the norms.
+This project would make a critique of most current proposals about AI alignment.
+The majority of proposals to date can be categorised either as 'Engineering Controls' or 'Legislative/Political Controls'.
+Social control is a neglected third category.

-This project is not proposing to work on such an AI as a first order of business.
+This project is not proposing to work on a socially trained AI as a first order of business.
-Instead we want to discover what is universal about human reputation systems and develop a common architecture to support those systems.
+Instead we want to discover what is universal about human reputation systems and use that knowledge to harden communities against energy-store raiders.

 #### Goals
 The project is motivated by some big problems.
 How do we? ...